RobotDisco/gaelan-bot/README.md

 Through the magic of something something _markov chain_ something something, I can take the history of my organic tweets and feed them into something that will produce them in an uncanny-valley kind of way.

 I'd highly recommend reading twitter_ebook's instructions to figure out how to run this.
-You will need to set twitter API credentials using the following four variables
+You will need to set twitter API credentials using the following N variables

   * TWITTER_CONSUMER_KEY
   * TWITTER_CONSUMER_SECRET
   * TWITTER_ACCESS_TOKEN
   * TWITTER_ACCESS_TOKEN_SECRET
+  * GAELAN_MAX_DELAY_MINUTES

 This codebase is optimized to run on Heroku, which mostly means that I haven't thought very hard about running it in any way except the way I am.